-1.)
-Contact the newspaper ahead of time, ask for the Sports Desk (best to call after 4 p.m.), introduce yourself and politely ask, "Which person on your staff handles the local motorsports stories?"
+- Contact the newspaper ahead of time, ask for the Sports Desk (best to call after 2 p.m.), introduce yourself and politely ask, "Which person on your staff handles the local motorsports stories?"
 Note: If you have access to the Internet there's a chance you can find out this information without calling.
 However, it's best to call in order to establish a relationship with these people, as you'll be calling back to follow up on your story several times.

-4.)
-The newspaper does lots of stories on "State Champion" athletes from amateur sports like football, basketball, wrestling, gymnastics, etc. Remember, you're competing in a national championship event, and you're one of the best in your age group/skill level.
-Make sure the reporter knows how tough of a sport off-road racing is, how hard you've practiced to get to where you're at now and the sacrifices your family has made in order for you to make it.
-Also, let the reporter know that you like to play baseball, basketball, football, hockey (or whatever sports outside GNCC you enjoy), but you chose to compete in GNCC because... (tell the reporter your feelings on this).
+- Local media cover lots of stories on ‘state champion’ athletes from high school sports like football, basketball, wrestling, gymnastics, etc. Remember, you're competing in a national championship event, and you're one of the best in your age group/skill level.
+Make sure the reporter knows how tough of a sport off-road racing is, how hard you've practiced to get to where you're at now, and the sacrifices your family has made in order for you to make it this far.
+Also, let the reporter know that while you like to play baseball, basketball, football, hockey (or whatever other sport), you chose to compete in off-road racing because... (tell the reporter your feelings on this).

 - Use this as a learning experience.
 It won't be easy.
 You might fumble on your words, forget stuff and have to reach back out to the reporter, or draw a blank when you go to talk, but don't worry!
 It's up to the reporter to ask you questions to get you talking.
 Don't be shy.
 Act like you're sitting on your bike talking to your best buddy at your favorite track.
 Don't give "Yes" and "No" answers.
 Explain yourself.
 Make that reporter think when he hangs up, "Man, that kid sure is cool"